Mental Health & Addiction

 Spouses of Surgery Patients Are at Increased Risk for Initiating Opioid Use

 Most surgical patients have unused opioid pain medication.
-Researchers say family should be educated about proper usage, security, and disposal.
+Researchers say family should be educated about its proper usage, security, and disposal.

 The Bottom Line